ramizpolic/concourse-dind/README.md

 Docker in Docker Ubuntu container for Concourse CI.
 Optimized for use with [Concourse CI](https://concourse.ci).
 Container image can be found at [fhivemind/concourse-dind](https://hub.docker.com/r/fhivemind/concourse-dind), and includes tools to work with Docker, Docker Compose, and Docker Squash.

+EDIT: Somehow the repo was deleted, working on backup

 ## Features
 * Automatically starts docker
 * Uses **errexit**, **pipefail**, and **nounset**